 Other symptoms may occur depending on the location of endometriosis; a few of these include sciatica when endometriosis affects pelvic nerves, lung collapses or coughing up blood when endometriosis is located in the thoracic cavity, and flank pain when kidneys are being impacted.

 As endometriosis infiltrates deeper and becomes more fibrotic, pain and symptoms can worsen and become chronic.
 Symptoms vary from each individual.
-Some patients may have debilitating periods, while others may not have any pain.
+Some patients may have debilitating menstrual periods, while others may not have any pain at all.
 This is one reason endometriosis can often be misdiagnosed or not diagnosed at all.

 Recurrent symptoms?
 Meet Evvy's at-home vaginal microbiome test, approved by leading OB-GYNs.